Grobobobo/WarOfTheChosenRebalanced/README.md

 These changes make suppression far more effective at locking down units, and far less effective at killing them.

-### Injury and Fatigue

-* Significantly Decreased the recovery time for light and medium soldier wounds

-* Will will no longer drop on enemy sightings - Instead, it drops a set amount per turn

-* Significantly Increased the recovery Time for shaken soldiers

-* Injury and Fatigue times are now seperate - In vanilla recovering from injuries made you remove fatigue instantly, which made fatigue irrelevant with lower wound times.

-### Barracks

-* Rookie promotion now happens on the basis of super classes: there are 3

-Assault - Specialist

-Sharpshooter - Shinobi

-Gunner - Technical

-* Reduced the amount of starting soldiers to 16 from 22 - compensates for the average soldier being far more useful, reduces overall mission density and soldier management, makes recruiting worth more

-* Injury recovery is faster

-* All Soldiers Autopromote every 24 hours to squaddies

-* Removed GTS train rookies slots (not needed anymore)
-* Introduced Xcom Training Program Unlocks:

-XTP1: All Soldiers Autopromote to Lance Corporals (unlocked with first lieutenant)

-XTP2: All Soldiers Autopromote to Corporals (unlocked with Major)

-XTP3: All Soldiers Autopromote to Sergeants (unlocked with Colonel)

-* Most GTS Unlocks have been moved to proving ground projects

-Vengeance: Unlocked with Trooper autopsy

-Wet Work: Unlocked with Sectoid autopsy

-Integrated warfare: Unlocked with Priest Autopsy

-Lightning Strike: Unlocked with Spectre Autopsy

-Stay with me: Unlocked with Chryssalid Autopsy

-Vulture: Unlocked with Alien Encryption research

-#### Soldiers

-* All soldiers now start as squaddies - Eliminates the boring rookie phase where your toolset was severely limited

-* All soldier trees have been redesigned to have their role defining tools/power spikes happen earlier in the tree than later - Makes the builds go online a lot sooner, and decreases the impact of losing higher ranked soldiers, and increases the ability to more easily replace them

-* Soldier base stats have been rescaled like this:
-8 base HP
-80 base aim
-15 base mobility
-40 base will

-* Soldier HP, Aim and Will growths have been completely removed - Makes sure cover is just as important early game as it is late

-* All soldier classes (except templars) now have access to the following "Universal" primary weapon categories: Assault rifle, Shotgun, SMG, Bullpup, Vektor, Grenade launcher

-##### Classes

-* The Ranger and Grenadier classes have been removed - their "niches" have been incorporated into the builds of other classes, sawed-offs are now universal sidearm slot weapons, grenade launchers are now universal primary weapons.

-###### Gunner Class
-* New Squaddie set of perks - Suppression, flush, bladestorm knife fighter

-###### Technical Class
-* No longer has gauntlet, instead the technical has a rocket launcher secondary weapon, and is the only class that can equip a primary flamethrower called an immolator

-* Can Equip several new rocket types, detailed in the weapons section
-* Immolator allows to equip special canisters in the sidearm slot, detailed in the weapons section

-###### Shinobi Class
-* New Squaddie set of perks - Phantom, Slash, Whirlwind
-* Phantom has been reworked to: Temporarily conceal yourself for 1 turn with no detection radius.
-Standard Slash attack does not reveal you.
-3 charges

-###### Assault Class
-* New Squaddie set of perks - Close encounters, Arc thrower stun

-###### Sharpshooter Class
-* Same Squaddie set of perks - Squadsight, Holotarget, except:
-* Holotargeting is now a free action, on a 3 turn cooldown

-###### Specialist Class
-* New Squaddie set of perks - Aid Protocol, Blinding Protocol, Combat Protocol

-You can find new class trees [here.](https://docs.google.com/spreadsheets/d/1Sdk8q8FWuxaaPSpgdK1BOIwQZYgUXXFv/edit?usp=sharing&ouid=101693235569137515434&rtpof=true&sd=true)

 ### Enemies